Pandaqi/Pandaqi-Studio/[Pandaqi Studio] Design and Notes.md

 ## Layout/Speed

 -   Give images the correct fixed width/height => as per Google PageSpeed recommendation
 -   **The wavy pattern** of the footer is not showing up on Chrome mobile?
 (Probably still has to do with content-visibility?)
     -   Metadata-block could be loaded via content-visibility as well.
 Or is it already?

 -   **Overview pages** => make them look more distinct from game banners.
 (A different background pattern?
 Maybe even unique icons/patterns per category, if I can manage?)

 -   **Entry Banner** => Add fading (dark) background gradient at the *top* of entry banners (with an image)?
 Like the old website design, it would help separate them and give it a sense of depth.
     -   Already implemented this ... but it doesn't look good, because the gradient can only be a straight line ... whilst every divider has the regular curvy pattern.
     -   I'd need to add an absolute div, placed at the top, with the curvy mask.

 -   **Narrow Footer** => add more buttons (latest project, random project, etc.)
 -   Allow playing a **.webm** video when hovering mouse over an entry-banner?
 (If defined, of course.)

--   Keep watch for AVIF images that are *too* compressed/hazy

-    -   Can I compare filesizes in Hugo and only pick the smallest one??

 # Interactive Rules

 Generalize as much as possible into **rules-style.scss**.

 -   Add proper anchor names to sections, tables, images and interactive examples => so you can click and move around
 -   Decorations?
 Around page number?
 -   Build on my running header/footer code => full size, easily allow placing text or images
 -   Now the folding/unfolding is kinda hacky (with the \"jump to full height then collapse\").
 How to solve?
 -   Easy way to turn heading counters on/off or add an icon/image.
 -   Double-view => Make wider (full width?) on wide-screen?
 -   The \"cycle through images\" thing (from interactivity below)
 -   DOUBT: If random board generation should be included with the rules, or stay on the main page

 # Pandaqi Studio